cloudflare/cloudflare-docs/content/notifications/notification-available.md

 **Who is it for?**

-Business and Enterprise customers who want to receive alerts about spikes across all services that generate log entries in security events.
+Business and Enterprise customers who want to receive alerts about spikes across all services that generate log entries in [Security Events](/waf/security-events/paid-plans/).

 For more information, refer to [WAF alerts](/waf/reference/alerts/).

 **Other options / filters**

 - Customers can search for and add domains from their list of business or enterprise zones.
 The notification will be sent for the domains chosen.
-- Customers can filter events by a targetted action
+- Customers can filter events by a targeted action.

 **Included with**